-1kg pork neck, roughly chopped
+1kg pork neck or shoulder, roughly chopped

 2 tbsp Chinese five spice